DrJieTao/ba505-docs/final_project/readme.md

 8. **Clean up your final notebook and GitHub repo.** The final notebook is your presentation (i.e., there will be no slides) so make sure it is readable on a TV monitor from across the room.
 It is also your report, so make sure every objective, decision, interpretation, and conclusion you make is throughly explained and professional-looking.
 (Yes, styling and organization matters.
 We're professionals, right?)
 Make sure you don't have any unfinished or extraneous artifacts left over from your explorations.
 (Again, we're professionals, not undergrads.)

 ## Timeline/Workplan
-* **Nov 6:** Review assignment, form teams, and begin planning out the work.
+* **Oct., 29:** Review assignment, form teams, and begin planning out the work.
 Do not create any shared GitHub repositories yet.
-* **Nov 13:** Follow instructions in class to set up your teams and shared repositories in GitHub classroom.
+* **Nov, 5:** Follow instructions in class to set up your teams and shared repositories in GitHub classroom.
 Also prepare a short (5-minute verbal) walkthrough for your project that covers i) data source; ii) research questions; iii) anticipated challenges; and iv) what results you expect to present on the final day of class.
-* **Nov 20 and 29:** Use the class time to meet with your team and ask questions when needed.
+* **Nov., 19 and 26:** Use the class time to meet with your team and ask questions when needed.
 (Note: You are expected to show up for class.
-We have other classwork like Quiz 5 to do yet.)
+We have other classwork to do yet.)
-* **Dec 4:** Preview of your results.
+* **Dec., 3:** Preview of your results.
 This is like a dress rehearsal to address any remaining problems before your final presentations.
-* **Dec 11:** Present your finished work.
+* **Dec., 10:** Present your finished work.
 Walk us through your project, including your source/motivations, finished notebook, modules/testing, and lessons learned.
 There will be no slides for this.
 Just use your work.
 See the instructions for the `Readme.md` file above.